 As your voice in the Virginia House of Delegates, I believe it is important for you to know where I stand on the issues affecting our community.
 Even more, I believe that action speaks louder than words.
 Please see below for my priorities and the legislation that I have introduced or supported to turn these priorities into reality.

 The General Assembly has an obligation to use your tax dollars wisely and efficiently.
 Virginia has a AAA bond rating because of our reputation for fiscal responsibility.
-It is critical for Virginia to continue this tradition.
 I am proud that Virginia’s Constitution requires a balanced budget and that the General Assembly has worked in a bi-partisan manner to do this in a fiscally responsible manner.
-As a member of the House of Delegates, I have supported many initiatives to streamline the delivery of services.
-These include spearheading successful legislation to eliminate a half-dozen outdated or redundant school reporting requirements (HB208) and to streamline the state process for reviewing and approving local road projects (HB1164).
-I also supported successful legislation to establish a state-wide Office of the Inspector General (HB2076) to investigate allegations of fraud, waste, and abuse.
+As a member of the Appropriations Committee, I am committed to continuing that tradition.
+In addition to ensuring that we have a balanced budget, I supported successful legislation to establish a state-wide Office of the Inspector General (HB2076) to investigate allegations of fraud, waste, and abuse.

 Traffic congestion threatens our economy and our quality of life.
 As the parent of three children, I know the frustration of being late for that important recital or evening sports practice.
-I have consistently supported common-sense measures to provide more transportation funding to Northern Virginia.
-In 2013, I supported the comprehensive transportation package that passed the General Assembly on a bi-partisan basis.
-This package resulted in substantial new revenue that is going toward our region’s most pressing and aggravating problems.
+I have consistently supported measures to provide more transportation funding to Northern Virginia.
+In 2013 (HB2313) and again in 2020 (HB1414), I supported comprehensive transportation packages that have pumped billions into our inter-modal transportation systems.
 In 2016, I was part of a group of legislators that brokered a deal to widen I-66 inside the Beltway from the Dulles Connector to Ballston.

 I will continue to advocate for changes in the way that transportation funding is distributed to make it more equitable for Northern Virginia and have led efforts to change the transportation maintenance formula (HBs 389, 6011, 1993, 1491, and 477).
 Getting our fair share will continue to be one of my top priorities.